 Can I Prepare this Thai Cucumber Salad Ahead of Time?

 This recipe is best served fresh.
 However, if you want to make it ahead of time, it’s best to leave it undressed.
-Then, it will keep fresh covered in the fridge for up to 3 days!
+Then, it will stay fresh covered in the fridge for up to 3 days!

 More Salad Recipes You’ll Love